ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

     _<identifier-token>._service-challenge.example.com.
 IN   CNAME  <intermediary-random-token>.dcv.intermediary.example.

 When performing validation, the Application Service Provider would resolve the DNS name containing the appropriate identifier token.

+The ACME protocol has incorporated this method to specify DNS account specific challenages in {{ACME-DNS-ACCOUNT-ID}}.

 Application Service Providers may wish to always prepend the `_<identifier-token>` to make it harder for third parties to scan, even absent supporting multiple intermediaries.
 The `_<identifier-token>` MUST start with an underscore so as to not be a valid hostname.